 Florida Alternative Teacher Certification

-The Florida State Board of Education offers alternative paths to certification for those applicants who have not completed a bachelor’s degree in education or a formal teacher preparation program.
+The Florida State Board of Education offers alternative paths to certification for those applicants who have completed a bachelor’s degree but did not complete a formal teacher preparation program.
 The Florida Department of Education oversees this process.
 Read more below about how you can switch careers and become a teacher in Florida through alternative routes to certification.

 Requirements for Alternative Certification

 All candidates for teacher licensure in Florida must have a bachelor’s degree and meet the state’s basic skills requirements in order to earn certification.
 As in most states, candidates for Florida alternative licensure must pass the same exams as educators following the traditional pathways to certification.
 Prospective teachers’ skills are measured through the Florida Teacher Certification Examinations (FTCE), which are subject- and grade-specific competency tests.

 Those following alternative certification pathways must also complete a teacher preparation program.
 For those who already hold a bachelor’s degree, these programs can be completed in as little as one year as a post-graduate certificate.
 Earning a master’s degree in education or in an academic subject that includes an approved teacher preparation program can also prepare teachers in Florida for certification.

 Types of Alternative Teaching Licenses in Florida

 There are several paths to obtaining alternative teacher certification based on the candidate’s previous education and experience.
 Most prospective teachers who majored in a subject other than education will need to complete one of Florida’s state-approved educator preparation programs, which may be offered at a college or university or as an add-on program through select school districts.
 Many of these programs are designed for those who already hold a bachelor’s degree in a subject other than education.